February 16, 2021

 Your independent community pharmacy’s social media informs and educates patients, shares meaningful health advice and tips, and is a significant source of marketing for your pharmacy.
 But how do you get new patients to come to your pharmacy through social media?

-A call-to-action lets your followers know what you’d like them to do.
-Whether you want to promote a sale on front-end products, get people to come to an event or have more patients use your flu shot services, you need to tell them what to do.
+A call-to-action tells your followers directly what you’d like them to do.
+Whether you want to promote a sale on front-end products, get people to come to an event, or convince more patients to get a flu shot, you need to tell them what to do.

-Here are five tips for writing social media call-to-actions that bring more patients into your pharmacy.
+Here are seven tips for writing social media call-to-actions that bring more patients into your pharmacy.